anpham6/chrome-docs/source/document/plugins/built-in.rst

 Unmaintained
 ------------

-The source for these packages are located in a separate repository `pi-r2 <https://github.com/anpham6/pi-r2>`_ which you can publish privately on your own.
+The source for these packages are located in a separate repository `pi-r2 <https://github.com/anpham6/pi-r2>`_ which you can publish on your own.

 .. list-table::
   :width: 300px
-  :widths: 80 20
+  :widths: 70 20 10

   * - @pi-r/html-minifier
     - 0.7.x
+    - N
   * - @pi-r/uglify-js
     - 0.7.x
+    - Y [#Y]_
   * - @pi-r/html-minifier-terser
     - 0.8.x
+    - N
   * - @pi-r/svgo
     - 0.8.x
+    - Y [#Y]_
   * - @pi-r/clean-css
     - 0.9.x
+    - N
   * - @pi-r/csso
     - 0.9.x

-.. attention:: No new packages are planned due to the overall downturn in technology and only refactoring in general.
+    - N

+.. tip:: `Pi-r` packages are compatible with the latest `E-mc` and can be used as is without any problems.

 Environment Variables
 =====================